TolikPylypchuk/ReactiveUIBugTransitioningControl/README.md

-# ReactiveUI Bug with TransitioningControl Reproduction
+# ReactiveUI Bug with TransitioningContentControl Reproduction

 This is a simple WPF repository for reproducing a bug in ReactiveUI 12.1.1.